 Programme Leader BA (Hons) Fashion Art Direction

-Lesley joined MMU in July 2015 as the acting Programme Leader for Fashion Art Direction.
+Lesley joined MMU in July 2015.
 Prior to this she was a lecturer and freelance consultant in London for over twenty years.
-She has wide-ranging experience in Higher Education art and design learning and teaching as a senior lecturer, extensive knowledge of Widening Participation as the London College of Fashion Outreach Co-ordinator managing and directing numerous projects with internal and external industry and community partners and an understanding of internationalisation gained from programme co-ordination on the INTO International Foundation course in partnership with MMU.
+She has wide-ranging experience in Higher Education art and design and extensive knowledge of Outreach and Widening Participation.
+She has managed and directed wide-ranging projects with industry and community partners.

-Lesley’s knowledge and experience spans art and design, healthcare and education with a Bachelor of Design from Duncan of Jordanstone College of Art, a MA from the Royal College of Art, a Post-graduate Diploma in Occupational Therapy from London South Bank University and a PGCE in Post-compulsory education from the Institute of Education.
-She is currently a doctorate researcher at Staffordshire University investigating pedagogies of reflective practice towards improving employability within the creative industries.
-Her tripartite professionalism encompasses a passion for arts in health and sustainability regarding community resilience.
-She has undertaken numerous artist in residencies with diverse and excluded communities and was an executive committee member of the London Arts in Health Forum for seven years.
+Lesley’s knowledge and experience spans art and design, education and healthcare with a Bachelor of Design from Duncan of Jordanstone College of Art, a Masters from the Royal College of Art, a Post-graduate Diploma in Occupational Therapy and a PGCE in Post-compulsory education.
+She is a doctorate researcher at Staffordshire University investigating pedagogies of reflective practice towards improving employability within the creative industries.

 Lesley’s creative practice is located in fashion and textiles.
-She has designed and curated conceptual artworks and interventions for public display and produced hand-felted accessories for export to Japan and retail and exhibition within the UK.
-She is an artist associate member of Suite Studio Group, Salford.
+She has designed and curated numerous conceptual artworks and interventions for public display and is an artist associate member of Suite Studio Group, Salford.

-Lesley is a member of the Society for Research into Higher Education and registered to the Health and Care Professions Council.
+Lesley is a member of the Society for Research into Higher Education.

 2013 University of the Arts London (UAL) Sustainability Award, in partnership with St. Joseph's Hospice Hackney, LCF BA (Hons) Bespoke Tailoring students and Hackney schools.
 Details…